yoav-klein/kubernetes/services/README.md

 the Service, and this request will be routed to one of the Pods in a load-balanced fashion

 ## Demo
-First, we'll create a Deployment, which runs 3 Pods of nginx.
+First, we'll create a Deployment, which runs 3 Pods of our demo server.
 ```
 $ kubectl apply -f deployment-svc-example.yaml
 ```

 ### ClusterIP
+ClusterIP is a service that is accessible from within the cluster.

 Now, we will create a ClusterIP Service that exposes these Deployment's Pods within the cluster.
 ```
 $ kubectl apply -f svc-clusterip.yaml